If you have allergies, you’re not going to like this idea to make more money, but for anyone else who has cared their lawn, it is a viable option.

 Go the extra mile.
-If you see an old tree trunk or other debris, ask them if they would like that removed too and quote a low price.
+If you see an old tree trunk or other debris, ask them if they would like that removed too, and quote a low price.
 If it’s a small job that needs to be done and will only take a little extra effort and time, do it for them as a bonus.
 Of course, this is only for small, obvious problems.
 Some clients might be upset if you choose to cut down a blueberry bush or something else important.

 Lawn Care Business Size

-A lawn caring business can be as small as mowing 3 lawns every weekend or as large as having a truck, trailer, several employees, and constant, full time work.
+A lawn caring business can be as small as mowing 3 lawns every weekend or as large as having a truck, trailer, several employees, and constant, full-time work.

 I recommend starting small, and if the business takes off, expand.
 However, there is nothing wrong with staying small either.

-For more detailed information about running a lawn mowing business, refer the following popular books/ebook guide from Amazon.in
+For more detailed information about running a lawn mowing business, refer to the following popular books/ebook guide from Amazon.in

 - Lawn Care Business Guide: The Definitive Guide To Starting and Running Your Own Successful Lawn Care Business